 Over £4 million has been committed to 7 projects in Britain and Israel funding research in Oxford, Cambridge, Nottingham and Edinburgh universities.

-The first call for proposals was supported by the Bonita Trust, the Israeli Ministry of Science, Technology and Space, the Kahn Foundation, Maurice and Vivienne Wohl Philanthropic Foundation, Pears Foundation, Wolfson Family Charitable Trust, Yad Hanadiv and the UJIA.
+The first call for proposals was supported by the Parasol Foundation, the Israeli Ministry of Science, Technology and Space, the Kahn Foundation, Maurice and Vivienne Wohl Philanthropic Foundation, Pears Foundation, Wolfson Family Charitable Trust, Yad Hanadiv and the UJIA.

 The programme has also been supported by Oxford University - Glycobiology Institute, Celia and Edward Atkin CBE, the Medical Research Council, Rosetrees Trust, the Barbara and Stanley Fink Foundation and the Sheila and Denis Cohen Charitable Trust.